jordnheintz/JavaScript-Basics/Basics-Review.md

 - Declare a first and last name variable with let/const.
 - Declare a birthday variable.

-Declaring variables with `let` and `const` help avoid errors in our code.
+Declaring variables with `let` and `const` help avoid errors an find errors in our code.

 - `let`: works the similarly to the `var` keyword but it does not allow the same variable to be declared and reassigned a value.
 This helps protect your variables and their values.

+  - `let` keyword also has **Block Scope**.
+This means that variables declared inside of a block of code, cannot be accessed outside the block.

+  - When defining variables with `let` in HTML, the variables do not belong to the `window` object.

+    - Defining variables with `var` in HTML, the variables belong to the `window` object.

 - `const`: short for constant, which means the value of the variable will not change.
 It will remain *constant*.